xl4-shiro/excelfore-gptp/README.md

 In the slave mode, the console will show the frequency adjustment rate in ppb as follows:

    INF:domainNumber=0, clock_master_sync_receive:the master clock rate to 21344ppb

+Running on SW timestamping port is possible, but such a port unlikely has ptp clock.<br/>
+Adding a virtual port like 'cbeth0' creates a virtual ptp clock, and gptp2d can proceed to run.<br/>
+'neighborPropDelayThresh' must be adjust on the other side of the connection.

+    $ sudo gptp2d -d cbeth0,eth0

 ## get gptp time in application
 Any applications which use the gPTP clock values need to link to 'libx4gptp2'.<br/>